 Featherstone Outdoor UL Granite Backpacking 2 person tent

 Next is the simple, traditional Featherstone Outdoor UL Graine Backpacking 2 person tent.
 We call it traditional because it looks like a normal, traditional dome tent with a large fly.
 It’s when you take a closer look and notice the micro-mesh fabric and sealed seams that you realize this tent is completely waterproof and extremely rugged that you notice it’s not a normal tent.
 A single aluminum pole makes it stupidly easy to set up.
 Because it weighs only four pounds, carrying it is no problem.
-Expect to pay between $ and $$, backed by a lifetime warranty.
-On Amazon, customers gave it 4.4 out of 5 stars, saying the build quality is excellent and the tent is dry in a rainstorm.
+Customers are saying that the build quality is excellent and the tent is dry in a rainstorm.
 Unfortunately, a few people complained that it doesn’t handle wind well, and falls apart after a couple of seasons in the elements.

 Kelty Grand Mesa tent

 Finally, we have another tent from Kelty.
 This time it’s the Grand Mesa tent, which is a four-pound two-person backpacking tent made for three seasons.
 It has a freestanding design, so you can easily move it around if you don’t like where it’s set up.
 The walls are full no-see-um mesh which is covered by an elongated fly.
 A gigantic D door makes for easy access.
 While there are storage pockets, there’s no storage loft, which may be an issue for some backpackers.
-The Grand Mesa costs between $ and $$.
-Customers gave it 4.5 out of 5 stars on Amazon, with many of them saying it’s waterproof and handles strong wind and storms with ease.
+Customers are saying that it’s waterproof and handles strong wind and storms with ease.
 Several people complained that it gets a little cramped in there with two people.

 And the Best Tent is…